Panic grips Shanghai airport after employees are sealed in for coronavirus testing

-“Just let me go,” shouts one man in the crowd.
-“I don’t want to die here,” cries out another.

 The reason that more than 17,000 employees were sealed inside Shanghai’s main airport on Sunday?
-Seven cases of the novel coronavirus linked to the cargo unit.
+Seven cases of the novel coronavirus were linked to the cargo unit.

 By Monday morning, Shanghai was back on message, with local officials announcing that 17,719 airport cargo workers had been tested for the virus in one night.
 All of the 11,544 results received so far came back negative, they said.
 Official videos showed workers waiting in orderly lines for testing, set to soothing piano music.

 Left unanswered was where the workers are now.
-An airport spokesman declined to say on Monday if they were still in the airport, taken to quarantine, or allowed to go home.
+An airport spokesman declined to say on Monday if they were still in the airport, taken to quarantine or allowed to go home.

 Earlier at a news conference, officials blamed a cargo flight from North America as the possible source of the outbreak, while promising cargo workers access to a vaccine.

-“Arrangements will be made for high-risk workers to get a coronavirus vaccine for emergency use, under an informed consent basis,” said Zhou Junlong, vice chairman of Shanghai Airport Group.
+“Arrangements will be made for high-risk workers to get a coronavirus vaccine for emergency use, under an informed consent basis,” said Zhou Junlong, vice president of Shanghai Airport Group.

 Hundreds of flights into the Shanghai Pudong International Airport on Monday were canceled, according to the flight-tracking app UmeTrip.